 Engagement is vitally important during a period of cultural and digital transformation and should be seen as a crucial requirement for successful implementation.

-Engagement itself is a mixture of service-wide buy-in, passion, transparency and accountability.
-Here are the ways in which we can increase public sector employee engagement, in order to roll out this new tech.
+Employee engagement itself is a mixture of service-wide buy-in, passion, transparency and accountability.
+Here are the ways in which we can increase public sector employee engagement, in order to roll out crucial new public sector digital transformation projects.